 In addition, in accordance with FEIM's Code of Business Conduct and inside information procedures, FEIM prohibits the use of material, non-public information ("inside information") and maintains a restricted list of securities that may not be purchased by its employees for their own accounts or for client accounts because of the possession of inside information.
 The Code of Business Conduct addresses areas of conduct regarding conflicts of interest, including but not limited to the acceptance and provision of gifts and business entertainment, outside business activities, political contributions, charitable contributions and privacy.
 On a quarterly basis, employees must disclose all gifts and business entertainment in excess of certain de minimis thresholds, and employees must pre-clear giving/receiving gifts or providing/receiving entertainment if above certain thresholds or, in any amount, if made to government/public fund officials, union representatives, plan fiduciaries or foreign officials.
-Pre-approval requirements also apply to participation in outside business activities and for service on a board of directors (or other governing body) of any unaffiliated organization.
-The Code of Business Conduct requires that such activities not be approved unless FEIM's Legal and Compliance Department determines that the activities would not create a real or perceived conflict of interest to FEIM's clients or to FEIM and are then logged and monitored by FEIM's Legal and Compliance Department, together with any approved outside business activities or board participation.
+Pre-approval requirements also apply to participation in outside business Conduct requires that such activities not be approved unless FEIM's Legal and Compliance Department determines that the activities would not create a real or perceived conflict of interest to FEIM's clients or to FEIM, itself.
+Likewise, personal relationships presenting potential conflicts for FEIM and its clients are required to be reported to FEIM and are then logged and monitored by FEIM's Legal and Compliance Department, together with any approved outside business activities or board participation.